netobserv/network-observability-operator/README.md

 kubectl edit flowcollector cluster
 ```

-As it operates cluster-wide, only a single `FlowCollector` is allowed, and it has to be named `cluster`.
+As it operates cluster-wide on every node, only a single `FlowCollector` is allowed, and it has to be named `cluster`.

 A couple of settings deserve special attention: